We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 This mattress combines gel-infused memory foam with pocketed, innerspring coils for optimized pressure point support.

 Some side sleepers in need of extra support say this mattress provides significant neck and shoulder support without compromising on comfort.

-- Some users complain that the king mattress is smaller than expected.
+- some reviewers mention that the king mattress is smaller than expected

 Best mattresses for pressure relief for side sleepers

 This medium-soft mattress was designed to provide support by targeting multiple points where pressure tends to happen, from the head and neck down to the legs.
 Multiple layers provide extra padding along the shoulder and hip regions.

 It’s made from plant-based material and is produced in an eco-friendly factory.